Timi2424/mybike-landing/README.md

-This is a demo for Mybike page
+This is the Mybike page
 [DEMO LINK](https://Timi2424.github.io/mybike-landing/)